Your application process

 The final course catalog with schedule and locations will be published in February/March for the following summer semester and in August/September for the following winter semester.
 You can always have a look at the course catalog from the previous year, because similar courses are offered every year.

 These examinations and certificates are accepted as proof of German language proficiency.

 We strongly recommend entering Germany with a minimum language level of A2 according to the European Reference Frame.
 Having basic skills of the language is necessary in everyday life.
 However, if your academic supervisor at the University of Stuttgart agrees to supervise you without or with little German skills your application will be considered.
-The confirmation of your academic supervisor is decisive.
+Prerequisite: a written confirmation of your academic supervisor.